Know Your Bow: Tips for Owners and Users of Pernambuco Bows

 PREPARED BY:

-How well do you know your Pernambuco bow?
 Pernambuco wood is used in most advanced student and professional bows.
 The Pernambuco (Paubrasilia echinata) tree is native to the Atlantic forests in Brazil and its populations are threatened.
-Bow owners and users can take voluntary actions to: (1) support sustainable plantations of Pernambuco and conservation efforts, (2) document basic facts about the wood used in their bows, and (3) be informed consumers.
-Voluntary steps today can help to avert the possible need for trade restrictions later.
+Bow owners and users can take essential actions to: (1) document basic facts about the wood used in their bows, (2) be informed consumers and comply with new rules regarding international sales and purchases, (3) support sustainable plantations of Pernambuco and conservation efforts.

 Do I need special permits to buy, sell, or travel with my finished Pernambuco bow internationally?